edwardedde/LibraryManagementSystem/README.md

+Library Management System - My First GitHub Project

-This is my first project i pushed into GitHub. :)
+This is my first project pushed to GitHub! 🎉

-The files that contain the code are Program.cs, Library.cs and Book.cs.
+Project Overview:

+This program is a simple library management system written in C#.
+It allows users to add, search, view, and delete books from a library.
+The program also saves and loads books using JSON serialization, ensuring that the data persists between sessions.
+Files:

+    Program.cs - The main entry point of the application, where user interaction occurs.
+    Library.cs - Contains the logic for managing the library's collection of books.
+    Book.cs - Defines the structure of a book object. books.json - Stores the data of books in JSON format.

+How It Works:

+    Upon starting, the program loads books that were previously added from the books.json file.
+    You can add, search, view, and delete books within the session.
+    When the program ends, it saves any newly added books to books.json using the Newtonsoft.Json library's SerializeObject and DeserializeObject methods to handle the data.

+Inspiration:

-I got this idea from chatgpt (surprise surprise) by writing "give me a coding task in c# language that would be presented to a person who is being intervied for a junior developer role". :D Impressive right?
+I got the idea for this project from ChatGPT by asking, "Give me a coding task in C# that would be presented to a person being intervied for a junior developer role." 😄

-This is the start of my coding journey (atleast publicly).
+This is the beginning of my coding journey (at least publicly)!
+Feel free to explore the code and provide feedback!

-So into the code, the program is simple, it consist of three cs files and one json.

-The program manages a library, where you can add, search, view and delete books.
-Also When the program is started it loads the books that were previously added and when the program is ended it saves the books that were added during the session.
-Using Newtonsof.Json SerializeObject and DeserializeObject methods.